ankaAR/bestiario5e/_creatures/dire-wolf.md

 ### Acciones

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.